-FILM SF Staff and Commissioners' time Recommend BIPOC board/commissi on members January 2021 and may be dependent on when Commission seats are vacant and/or up for re- appointment Review demographic data to ensure diverse makeup, provide data and list of Commissioner recommendations for appointment to Mayor/Commission Director Ongoing Commis- sioners and Film SF Staff SBC - - - The SBC cannot reserve seats as it does not appoint Commissioners.
-The Mayor and Board of Supervisors can use the annual reporting identified in 7.1.2 to achieve this goal. - - WISF Staff time # of diverse board members as percentage of overall board membership Introduce in December 2020 As part of the conversation to include an equity framework into WISF bylaws (see 7.1.1), also discuss establishing of goal of diversifying board membership.
+SBC - - - The SBC cannot reserve seats as it does not appoint Commissioners.
+The Mayor and Board of Supervisors can use the annual reporting identified in 7.1.2 to achieve this goal. - - WISF Staff time # of diverse board members as percentage of overall board membership Introduce in December 2020, and ongoing thereafter As part of the conversation to include an equity framework into WISF bylaws (see 7.1.1), also discuss establishing of goal of diversifying board membership.
 Regularly review demographic data to ensure diverse board composition.
-Ongoing Ryan

-Note: WISF has a federally mandated member requirements.
-7.1.9.
+Note: WISF has a federally-mandated member requirement.
+Ongoing WISF Staff 7.1.9.
 Adopt ORE racial equity assessment tools to inform decision-making of boards and commissions.
-Staff Time # of policies passed with RE lens Budget equity completed January - June 2021 Review assessment tools and share with Commissioners.
+Staff Time # of policies passed with RE lens Budget equity completed January - June 2022 Review assessment tools for best fit.
+Share assessment tools for consideration with Commissioners.
 Adopt a budget that ensures the department is able to retain and/or increase equity services.
-Ongoing OEWD Staff for each Board & Commission FILM SF Staff time Commissioners advise using ORE assessment tool March 2021- June 2021 Review assessment tools and share with Commissioners Ongoing Film SF Staff SBC SBC Special Committee and Staff time Modify and implement tool to use to evaluation legislation and policy matter January - May 2021 SBC adopt the Special Committees Racial equity tools to evaluate Legislation and Policy matters.
-Start in February 2021 SBC Special Committee and staff Budget Equity Completed February 2021 SBC adopt a FY 21-22 budget that ensures the department is able to retain and/or increase its business services for equity small business Start in January 2021 Director
+In Progress PBC Sub- Committee FILM SF Staff time Commissioners advise using March 2022- June 2022 Review assessment tools and share with Commissioners.
+Ongoing FilmSF Staff